gvwilson/thirdbit/_posts/2004/2004-10-08-oh-you-mean-you-wanted-it-to-work.md

 <p>Why copy the .hbm.xml and .cfg.xml files to the class directory?
 Because they have to be on the classpath at runtime, and I'm eventually going to deploy only what's in class.</p>

-<p>Great---now let's try to run it.
+<p>Great—now let's try to run it.
 Hm, missing a couple of JAR files...
 No problem, I can copy them out of hibernate-2.1/lib (I'm doing this on-demand, since I want a minimal set of JARs when I deploy).
-But wait---even once all the required JARs are there, I still can't run my test class.</p>
+But wait—even once all the required JARs are there, I still can't run my test class.</p>

 <p>Mutter, mutter... *whack* as my forehead bounces off the wall again...
 Guess what?
 It turns out that Hibernate <em>doesn't</em> read settings from hibernate.cfg.xml at startup, even if said file is on the classpath.
 It'll read from hibernate.properties, but you can't list your .hbm.xml mapping files in a .properties file.
 So, your options are:</p>